 Since the turmoil of 2010-11, ICEF has deliberately and successfully strengthened the organization's foundations and many aspects of operations network-wide.
 Through the additions of key central office staff, enhanced school site support, conservative and responsible fiscal planning, and implementation of operational "best practices," ICEF has recovered and stabilized.
 The Board engages in regular training from outside experts in law, charter school finance and more, and receives continuous updates on legal developments.
-The corporate bylaws were completely updated in 2014 to ensure compliance with legislative changes impacting charter school governance, and annual policy reviews ensure ICEF and all of its schools are current with laws, regulations, district policies.
+The corporate Bylaws were completely updated in 2014 to ensure compliance with legislative changes impacting charter school governance, and annual policy reviews ensure ICEF and all of its schools are current with laws, regulations, district policies.
 Major changes such as the Local Control Funding Formula and annual Local Control Accountability Plan process, introduction of the Common Core and new state testing, integration of additional technology at each school and blended learning programs, as well as network-specific initiatives such as the Teacher Effectiveness Framework and more have all been implemented smoothly and with fidelity across all campuses.

-In the most recent Oversight Visit Report from LAUSD's Charter Schools Division (CSD), dated October 26, 2016, IILA received the following overall ratings:
+In the most recent Oversight Visit Report from LAUSD's Charter Schools Division (CSD), dated November 17, 2016, IVPPHS received the following overall ratings:

-SUMMARY OF RATINGS (4)=Accomplished (3)=Proficient (2)=Developing (1)=Unsatisfactory Governance Student Achievement and Educational Organizational Management, Programs Fiscal Operations Performance and Operations 3 2 3 3
+SUMMARY OF RATINGS (4)=Accomplished (3)=Proficient (2)=Developing (1)=Unsatisfactory Governance Student Achievement and Educational Organizational Management, Programs Fiscal Operations Performance and Operations 3 3 1 3

-Since that time, significant additional improvements across all areas of the instructional program at IILA have continued and we anticipate stronger results moving forward.
+Since that time, significant additional improvements across all areas of organizational management, programs and operations have continued, and we anticipate stronger results moving forward.